Kyle Farmer Player Props: Twins vs. Astros

 Looking to place a prop bet on Kyle Farmer?
 Check out what's available at BetMGM and sign up with this link!

-- Farmer drove in a run in 54 of 145 games last year, with multiple RBIs in 17 of them.
-He drove in three or more runs in five games.
+- He has not gone deep in his six games this season.

+- Farmer has picked up an RBI twice this year, but just one in each of those games.

-- He scored a run in 49 of 145 games last season, with multiple runs in eight of those games.
+- He has scored a run in three of six games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.